-People have multiplied their fortunes by putting their money in unorthodox and rather unusual investments.
+People have multiplied their fortunes by putting their money in unorthodox investments.
 While these strategies may not be risk-averse, they offer a fresh perspective and open up new and exciting avenues to make your money work harder for you.

-Here are five alternative investments you might not have considered, but could rake in sizable returns in the long run.
+Here are seven alternative investments you might not have considered, but could rake in sizable returns in the long run.

 1. Designer bags